Palestine under the

 312 B.C. - In 323 B.C.
 Alexander the Great dies.
 His vast empire is soon split up among his four generals, one of which is Seleucus Nicator.
 Seleucus begins the Seleucid Empire in 312 B.C.
-Over time the empire expands to include Judea and Jerusalem.
+Over time the empire expands to include Judea (part of Palestine) and Jerusalem.

 175 B.C. - An aggressive campaign to force Greek culture (Hellenizing) into the lives of those in Judea is undertaken by Seleucid ruler Antiochus IV Epiphanes.
 Jewish religious practices are forbidden.

 167 B.C. - Mattathias, a Jewish priest, starts a revolt against the Seleucid overlords of Judea by refusing to worship the Greek gods.
 Mattathias dies about a year later.
 One of his five sons, Judas, becomes military chief of the rebellion.
 Judas would later be known as Judas Maccabaeus (or Judah the Maccabee), which translated means "Judah the Hammer."
 Judas was called "the hammer" as recognition of his ferocity in battle.

 164 B.C. - Judas Maccabeus (who will start the Hasmonean dynasty of rule) leads a group of dissidents to victory over Antiochus' military.
 Judas enters Jerusalem and religiously cleanses the Temple, which had been polluted by the Seleucids.
 On the twenty-fifth day of Kislev the Temple was re-dedicated.
 A miracle is believed to have occurred when only one day's supply of oil in the temple's candelabrum lasts for eight days.
 This event is commemorated each year by the Jews through the holiday known as Hanukkah.

 160 B.C. - Judas Maccabeus dies in battle.

 147 B.C. - Judea gains its independence.